MSc Applied Educational & Social Research

 • Study mode and duration: 12 months full-time – by attendance & blended learning

-24 months part-time – by distance learning
+24 months part-time – online

 Study with us